radubig/MarbleCrypt/README.md

 MarbleCrypt is a <i> fun, fun </i> game where you can collect your very own <i> Super Crypto Aesthetic Marble </i> NFTs (commonly reffered as <i>Marbles</i>) that yield
 Marble Tokens <b>$MTK</b> on a daily basis!

-You can obtain Marbles either by buying them with <b>$MTK</b> or by fusioning two other Marbles into one!
+You can obtain Marbles either by buying them with <b>$MTK</b> or by fusing two other Marbles into one!

 (To be continued...)